WheteThunger/DroneStorage/README.md

 ```

 - `TipChance` (`0` - `100`) -- Chance that a tip message will be shown to a player when they deploy a drone, informing them that they can use the `/dronestash` command.
 Only applies to players with the `dronestorage.deploy` permission who do not have the `dronestorage.autodeploy` permission.
+- `AssignStorageOwnership` (`true` or `false`) -- Determines whether deploying a stash onto a drone will set you as the stash owner.
+This is relevant if you use the Prevent Looting plugin because it will prevent other players from opening the stash if ownership is set.
+Note: Regardless of what you set this option to, the computer station UI buttons to view and drop the stash contents are not affected by stash ownership.
 - `CapacityAmounts` -- List of numbers used to generate permissions of the format `dronestorage.capacity.<amount>` (see permissions section).
 - `DisallowedItems` -- List of item short names (like `"autoturret"`) to disallow in drone stashes.
 - `DisallowedSkins` -- List of item skin ids (numbers) to disallow in drone stashes.